tpietruszka/hyperspace_explorer/README.md

   with default values matching previous behaviour.
 Replacing pieces of logic with different ones, with different hyper-parameters should be handled as well.
-- queue runs from a notebook (e.g. generate a grid of HPs in some dimensions) and have them executed by worker processes (possibly distributed among multiple machines),
+- queue runs from a notebook (e.g. generate a grid of HPs in some dimensions) and have them executed by worker processes (possibly distributed among multiple machines).
+Then close the notebook, or add some more runs, never again waiting for computations to finish.
 - install core parts of the project's package and use it in production code (if the code got ugly with too many options, write a new version of it, and compare results with the old version, all in the same environment)
+- **use automatic hyper-parameter tuning algorithms**, informed by all past experiments during development.

 #### Installation
 TODO